programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ```
 Let's visualize the words and their named entity tags in a single paper.
 Call the first paper's doc object and use ```displacy.render``` to visualize the text with the named entities highlighted and tagged.
 ```
-# extract the first Doc object
+# Extract the first Doc object
 doc = final_paper_df['Doc'][1]

-# visualize the dependency parse tree for the sentence
+# Visualize named entity tagging in a single paper
 displacy.render(doc, style='ent', jupyter=True)
 ```

-{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY20.png" alt="Visual description of figure image" caption="Figure 20: Visualization of one paper with named entity tags" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY20.html" alt="Visual description of figure image" caption="Figure 20: Visualization of one paper with named entity tags" %}

 Named entity recognition enables researchers to take a closer look at the "real-world objects" that are present in their texts.
 The rendering allows for close-reading of these entities in context, their distinctions helpfully color-coded.
 In addition to studying named entities that spaCy automatically recognizees, you can use a training dataset to update the categories or create a new entity category, as in [this example](machinelearningplus.com/nlp/training-custom-ner-model-in-spacy/).